 - When you shower have a bucket in there with you – you can use this water later to water plants around the house.

-- Sounds gross…. but only flush during number 2.
-HAHA can’t believe I just typed this.
-But it definitely conserves water.
+- Sounds gross…. but only flush during number 2!
+Can’t believe I just typed this, but it definitely conserves water.

 - Make sure you have a full load when you wash your clothes – check out my 10 Tips on Energy Efficiency with your laundry